License Requirements: Nurse Practitioner

 You should also read the general licensing information applicable for all professions.

-The fee for a certificate in each nurse practitioner specialty area is $85. ($50 certificate application fee plus a $35 fee for initial registration.)
+The fee for certification and initial registration to practice as a nurse practitioner (NP) in each specialty practice area is $85. ($50 certificate application fee plus a $35 fee for initial registration.)

 Fees are subject to change.
 The fee due is the one in law when your application is received (unless fees are increased retroactively).
 You will be billed for the difference if fees have been increased.